 Daily Amenities and Services

-Assisted living communities are structured around providing seniors support when and where they need it.
+Assisted living communities are structured around providing seniors with support when and where they need it.
 Most seniors live in an apartment in close proximity to other community members.
 There is often help available 24/7 with the simple push of a button, and seniors can get help with basic life tasks, including:

 - Shopping and meal preparation